You deserve to be

 The Hindi section features Dipika Srivastava’s translation of Rituparna Borah’s I Column from our first issue of this month about the pressing need to address mental health self-care needs for those in feminist activism, and a translation by Sominder Kumar of Johnson Thomas’ previously published stories from the suicide prevention line he is involved in working with.

-The curated Blog Roll for the month comprises Shilpa Phadke’s Women, too, Have the Right to Fun, a young Pakistani woman’s tales of sexual experimentation in an orthodox atmosphere and what happened when she left it, self-care resources for days when we feel the world is terrible, an interview with Woman Human Rights Defender Jessica Horn about the political significance of taking care of oneself, and a Sexy Saturday tracklist by academic Ruth Vanita.
+The curated Blog Roll for the month comprises Shilpa Phadke’s Women, too, Have the Right to Fun, self-care resources for days when we feel the world is terrible, and an interview with Woman Human Rights Defender Jessica Horn about the political significance of taking care of oneself.

 It’s a month of many illuminating sexuality-linked considerations of self-care this month, and next month promises to offer just as many illuminations with its theme of Marriage and Sexuality.